-Complete post-configuration at the following:
+Complete configuration at the following:

-- ndOffice settings to identify Host.
+- ndOffice settings to identify the host.

 Because ndMail shares the network and user-related settings with ndOffice, before configuring ndMail, ensure to install ndOffice, log in using the corresponding credentials, and then select a host.